Philosophy of mathematics: Empiricism

 Putnam strongly rejected the term "Platonist" as implying an over-specific ontology that was not necessary to mathematical practice in any real sense.
 He advocated a form of "pure realism" that rejected mystical notions of truth and accepted much quasi-empiricism in mathematics.
 This grew from the increasingly popular assertion in the late 20th century that no one foundation of mathematics could be ever proven to exist.
 It is also sometimes called "postmodernism in mathematics" although that term is considered overloaded by some and insulting by others.
 Quasi-empiricism argues that in doing their research, mathematicians test hypotheses as well as prove theorems.
 A mathematical argument can transmit falsity from the conclusion to the premises just as well as it can transmit truth from the premises to the conclusion.
 Putnam has argued that any theory of mathematical realism would include quasi-empirical methods.
 He proposed that an alien species doing mathematics might well rely on quasi-empirical methods primarily, being willing often to forgo rigorous and axiomatic proofs, and still be doing mathematics—at perhaps a somewhat greater risk of failure of their calculations.
 He gave a detailed argument for this in New Directions.
 Quasi-empiricism was also developed by Imre Lakatos.

 The most important criticism of empirical views of mathematics is approximately the same as that raised against Mill.
 If mathematics is just as empirical as the other sciences, then this suggests that its results are just as fallible as theirs, and just as contingent.
 In Mill's case the empirical justification comes directly, while in Quine's case it comes indirectly, through the coherence of our scientific theory as a whole, i.e. consilience after E.O.
 Wilson.
 Quine suggests that mathematics seems completely certain because the role it plays in our web of belief is extraordinarily central, and that it would be extremely difficult for us to revise it, though not impossible.

 For a philosophy of mathematics that attempts to overcome some of the shortcomings of Quine and Gödel's approaches by taking aspects of each see Penelope Maddy's Realism in Mathematics.
 Another example of a realist theory is the embodied mind theory.

-For experimental evidence suggesting that human infants can do elementary arithmetic, see Brian Butterworth.